What They Do

 - Identification of metals, alloys and plastics

-Materials Technicians are posted to a Canadian Forces Base for about 18 months of on-the-job training, which resembles a civilian apprenticeship program.
+Materials Technicians are posted to a Forces Base for about 18 months of on-the-job training, which resembles a civilian apprenticeship program.

 Materials Technicians may be offered the opportunity to develop specialized skills through formal courses and on-the-job training, including a 27-week intermediate training course.
 At the end of this training phase, a Materials Technician’s trade knowledge, skills and experience are comparable to those of a civilian journeyman.